niftylettuce/bug-bounties/README.md

 1. Have fun, ask questions, and be respectful
 2. Payouts are over PayPal.com only
 3. Payouts will be given once the bounty is complete
 4. You can "reserve" a bounty at most 1x for a 6 hr period by commenting/assigning yourself on the GitHub issue.
-If progress is not made after this timeframe (e.g. no code is publicly visible), then the bounty is open up to be claimed and re-assigned by others
+If progress is not made after this timeframe (e.g. no code is publicly visible), then the bounty is open up to be claimed and re-assigned by others.
+You can only reserve one bounty at any given time
 5. All code must be kept MIT licensed
 6. If the package is a new package, then use <https://lass.js.org> to publish it
 7. Access to the repository/package must be given to [**@niftylettuce**](https://github.com/niftylettuce)